Marley Rose Harris

 Turning your passion into a business sounds like the dream, right?
 But if you have no idea what your passion is, or you can’t clearly define what it is that you’re passionate about, this needs to be step number one.
 Maybe you’re multi-passionate or you know what you enjoy but not what is truly your “passion”.
 If this sounds like you, it’s time to uncover your “why”.

-My biggest suggestion for this is not to rush it.
+My biggest suggestion for finding your passion is not to rush it.
 Take time, get quiet, and reflect.
 Maybe dedicate an evening, get cozy, light some candles, make your favourite tea, play your favourite music and dedicate an hour to journaling about YOU and your passion.

 Some of my favourite topics to journal about on this topic are: